sproat17/p1/README.md

 ## For an A:

 ### Size and Design
 The control interface is 500×750 pixels, small enough to fit on almost all touch screen devices and large enough to be seen clearly on 1920×1080 screen.
-The design of the interface follows the sketch from part B. The screenshots shows a user on floor 3 wishing to travel to the lobby.
+The design of the interface follows the sketch from part B. The screenshot shows a user on floor 3 wishing to travel to the lobby.

 ![screen](https://user-images.githubusercontent.com/82000483/192666446-f7c6d0db-f574-4157-ba9c-2f6edbae93ce.png)